 About the Cooperative Oxford Laboratory

-The laboratory, centrally located in Chesapeake Bay on the Tred Avon River, was established in 1960 primarily to investigate oyster diseases that devastated the fishery in the late 1950s.
+COL was originally established by the U.S. Bureau of Commercial Fisheries in 1960 for the primary purpose of investigating oyster diseases that had struck Chesapeake and Delaware Bays.
 The facility became the Cooperative Oxford Laboratory in 1987 through an agreement between NOAA and the Maryland Department of Natural Resources to share the facility and cooperate in research.
+Today, the facility is home to laboratory and office spaces, wet labs with flowing estuarine water, research vessels, and quarantine facilities.